 Subaru WRX/STi Overview

-The redesigned WRX, with its wide fenders and muscular stance, is only available as a sedan.
-Its 2.0-liter turbo four-cylinder produces 268-hp and an abundant 258-pound-feet of torque, driving all four wheels.
-A six-speed manual is standard, but a CVT automatic is offered, with three drive modes: Intelligent, Sport, and Sport Sharp.
+The WRX, with its wide fenders and muscular stance, uses a 2.0-liter turbo four-cylinder that produces 268 hp and an abundant 258-pound-feet of torque, driving all four wheels.
+A six-speed manual is standard, but a CVT automatic is offered, with three drive modes.
 Power is abundant and handling is nimble, but the ride is very stiff and choppy, and the stiff-feeling shifter and abrupt clutch engagement make the WRX frustrating as a daily driver.
 Still, it's among the few high-performance cars that has four-door practicality.
 The higher-performance WRX STi has a giant wing on the trunk, some transmission and suspension differences, and a stronger 305-hp engine.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).